-The word “hell” is derived from the Saxon helan, to cover; hence the covered or the invisible place.
+The word “hell” is derived from the Saxon helan, meaning: to cover; hence the covered or the invisible place.

-In Scripture, there are three words translated as “hell”:
+In Scripture, there are 3 words translated as “Hell.”

-- the abode of the wicked (Num.
-16:33; Job 24:19; Ps.
-9:17; 31:17, etc.)
+- the abode of the wicked (Numbers 16:33; Job 24:19; Psalm 9:17; Psalm 31:17, etc.)

 The Greek word Hades of the New Testament has the same scope of signification as sheol of the Old Testament.
-It is a prison (1 Pet.
-3:19), with gates and bars and locks (Matt.
-16:18; Rev. 1:18), and it is downward (Matt.
-11:23; Luke 10:15).
+It is a prison (1 Peter 3:19), with gates and bars and locks (Matthew 16:18; Rev. 1:18), and it is described as downward (Matthew 11:23; Luke 10:15).

 The righteous and the wicked are separated.
 The blessed dead are in that part of hades called paradise (Luke 23:43).
 They are also said to be in Abraham’s bosom (Luke 16:22).

-Gehenna, in most of its occurrences in the Greek New Testament, designates the place of the lost (Matt.
-23:33).
-The fearful nature of their condition there is described in various figurative expressions (Matt.
-8:12; 13:42; 22:13; 25:30; Luke 16:24, etc.).
-(See HINNOM.)
+The fearful nature of their situation there is described in various figurative expressions (Matthew 8:12; Matt.
+13:42; Matt.
+22:13; Matt.
+25:30; Luke 16:24, etc.).

 There is a real place near Jerusalem that was named Gehenna, southwest of the city.